lauracastrotech/snowman/README.md

 ```

 Summary of one-time project setup:
-- [ ] Fork the project respository
+- [ x ] Fork the project respository
 - [ ] `cd` into your `projects` folder
 - [ ] Clone the project onto your machine
 - [ ] `cd` into the `snowman` folder